dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 :::

-# Thursday, October 15
+# Prevarieties (Thursday, October 15)

-## End of Chapter 4
+> This corresponds to the end of Chapter 4.

-Recall the proposition: morphisms between affine varieties are in bijection with $k\dash$algebra morphisms between their coordinate rings.
+Recall that we had a proposition: morphisms between affine varieties are in bijection with $k\dash$algebra morphisms between their coordinate rings.
-As a result, we'll redefine an affine variety to be a ringed space isomorphic to an affine variety.
+As a result, we'll redefine an *affine variety* to be a ringed space isomorphic to an affine variety (using the previous definition of affine variety).

-This allows you to say that affine varieties embedded in different ways are the same.
+This provides a way of saying when affine varieties embedded in different ways are the "same".

 :::{.example}
 $\AA^2$ vs $V(x) \subset  \AA^n$.